kendarorg/HttpAnsweringMachine/docs/dnsserver.md

           - 127.0.0.1
 </pre>

-Then we have to create a certificate for the website, editing the external.properties adding the certificate generation.
+Then we have to create a certificate for the website, editing the external.json adding the certificate generation.
 The id must be unique

     {[  "id" : "ssl",